ideal-postcodes/postcodes.io/README.md

 # Postcodes.io

-Open source postcode API server using [Codepoint Open](https://www.ordnancesurvey.co.uk/opendatadownload/products.html) addressing Data
+Open source postcode API server using Codepoint Open and ONS addressing Data

 Contributions and Github issues are welcome.